p162578-max/Data_Management_FinalReport/README.md

 </details>

 After querying relevant metrics and content on Hive, I combined the Zeppelin usage I learned in class and reproduced the query commands on Zeppelin.
 I used the JDBC interpreter configured on Zeppelin to connect to the Hive data warehouse.
-The specific code segment starts with %jdbc(hive) and queries 16 metrics related to players and teams.
+The specific code segment starts with **%jdbc(hive)** and queries 16 metrics related to players and teams.I've stored the specific query content in the **FinalReport_NBADataAnalytics.json file**.
+The Zeppelin query results, besides tabular data similar to Hive, also include customizable visualizations, primarily bar charts and pie charts, which distinguishes it from Hive queries.
+Furthermore, Zeppelin's dynamic forms allow for "parameterized queries," enabling me to filter data myself using **(${...})**.

 ### 4.5 Phase 5: Data Visualization